 Hi everyone!
-My name is Ria, and I’m a freshman in Wharton who is still exploring what all the different concentrations have to offer.
+My name is Ria, and I’m a student in Wharton who is still exploring what all the different concentrations have to offer.
 I grew up all over but lived in Dubai, U.A.E. before moving to Philadelphia, a city that I absolutely love to explore on the weekends.
-On campus, I am involved in Wharton Council, Passion Projects, and work-study at the Development & Alumni Relations department.
+On-campus, I am involved in Wharton Council, Passion Projects, and work-study at the Development & Alumni Relations department.
 In my free time, you can catch me reading, doing yoga, and going on walks by the Schuylkill River.

-I am a freshman from Los Angeles, California potentially double majoring in Africana Studies and Philosophy.
+I am from Los Angeles, California potentially double majoring in Africana Studies and Philosophy.
 I am a Robeson Cooper Scholar and a Benjamin Franklin Scholar.
-Currently, I am involved in the Penn Political Union, The PolybianSociety, Penn Reading Initiative, Ase Academy, and I am doing research with the Penn Slavery Project.
-In my free time, I love to hang out with friends, explore campus and Philly, and read.
+I am involved in the Penn Political Union, The PolybianSociety, Penn Reading Initiative, Ase Academy, and I am doing research with the Penn Slavery Project.
+In my free time, I love to hang out with friends, explore campus and Philly and read.
 Join me as I navigate Penn as a low-income, minority student.
 I'm very excited to share my journey with you all!

-I am a senior majoring in Psychology.
+I am majoring in Psychology.
 South Philadelphia, born and raised, I decided to attend a college 15 minutes away from home.
 Despite being so close to home, Penn has led me to pursue many interesting experiences and adventures that are normally far out of my comfort zone such as traveling to Singapore and Malaysia, joining a sorority, and managing an entire cultural show production.

 As an aspiring counselor/therapist, I not only love helping my friends through their own journeys of self-discovery but I’m also a big fan of my own self-reflection through various mediums like blogging, writing, and painting.
 In my blog posts, I aim to be completely candid and true to how my experiences made me who I am today and to help inspire self-reflection in others as well.

-My name is Kaylah and I am a senior in the College of Arts and Sciences majoring in Science, Technology and Society concentrating on biotechnology and biomedicine and minoring in Cognitive Science.
-I am interested in the fields of public heath, nutrition and social determinants of health.
+My name is Kaylah and I am in the College of Arts and Sciences majoring in Science, Technology, and Society concentrating on biotechnology and biomedicine and minoring in Cognitive Science.
+I am interested in the fields of public health, nutrition and social determinants of health.
 One of my favorite extracurricular activities on campus is volunteering throughout the Philadelphia area through my community service fraternity: Alpha Phi Omega.
 Being a peer advisor, major advisor, member of various African-American community organizations and Penn Appétit, as well as an RA in Harnwell College House are some of the other things that take up my time!

-Hi, my name is Izzy and I am a senior in the College of Arts and Sciences, studying English with a concentration in Creative Writing.
-My work has been published in the Red Cedar Review, F-Word magazine, r.kv.r.y. quarterly literary journal, and the Penn Review.
+Hi, my name is Izzy and I am in the College of Arts and Sciences, studying English with a concentration in Creative Writing.
+My work has been published in the Red Cedar Review, F-Word magazine, r.kv.r.y. the quarterly literary journal, and the Penn Review.
 I currently write for Penn Appetit and can often be found in the Kelly Writers House or Van Pelt library circulation desk.
 When I'm not writing or rewriting, I am exploring Philadelphia's flavorful food scene, looking at rescue cats online, or making DIY gifts for my friends.

 As a senior, I found the college process to be overwhelming, exciting, and, above all, confusing.
-Now, as a current Freshman in the College of Arts and Sciences, I couldn’t be happier with my decision.
+Now, as a current student in the College of Arts and Sciences, I couldn’t be happier with my decision.
 While I loved my childhood in New York suburbia, there’s something special about the urban energy of Philadelphia.
 At Penn, I’m part of the design department for the Daily Pennsylvanian, a social media editor for 34th Street, Penn’s arts and culture magazine, a member of the Spring Fling planning committee, and an Upstander Initiative mentor.
 While I’m passionate about art and journalism, I’m also a huge foodie.
 If on campus, I would highly suggest the banana whips with chocolate chips at HipCityVeg.
 I love traditions, exploring (whether that be on campus or off), and meeting new people— all of which makes Penn the perfect fit for me.

 I’m a California native from the Silicon Valley in the Life Sciences and Management dual-degree program between the College and Wharton.
 On campus, I’m involved in 180 Degrees Consulting, the Student Federal Credit Union, and the Penn Undergraduate Biotech Society.
 Additionally, I’m working with a professor in London on Health Economics Research.
 In my free time, I love exploring restaurants (ask me for my color-coded restaurant week spreadsheet), painting, traveling, and most of all taking a nap outside on College Green.

 Welcome to the world of Penn!
-I am a junior in the College studying Politics, Philosophy, and Economics with a concentration in Choice and Behavior.
+I am in the College studying Politics, Philosophy, and Economics with a concentration in Choice and Behavior.
 I came to Penn last year as a transfer student from a small liberal arts school up north and I have absolutely loved my time here.
 When I am not writing my stream of consciousness on this blog, I am working at the Admissions Visitor Center, volunteering with Penn Best Buddies, doing research on management and organizational behavior with a brilliant Penn professor, and thinking about the law with Phi Alpha Delta, Penn’s only pre-law professional fraternity.
 I love leisurely strolls on Locust, cold brew from Saxbys, and all the Magic Carpet cookies on this side of the Schuylkill!
 Tag along for what will undoubtedly be a fantastic ride!

 I'm a bona fide chai tea latte lover hailing from Rockville, Maryland, a D.C. suburb.
-I am a sophomore in the Nursing and Healthcare Management dual degree between the School of Nursing and the Wharton School of Business.
+I am in the Nursing and Healthcare Management dual degree between the School of Nursing and the Wharton School of Business.
 When I'm not at clinical, in class, or preparing for clinical, I'm taking care of business as the President of Student Nurses at Penn.
 On the side, I'm a member of Wharton Women, the Wharton Undergraduate Healthcare Club, and Zeta Tau Alpha.
 I'm a gallery assistant at Lindsay Rapp Gallery in Old City on the weekends, and this is my happy place to escape to when I'm stressed.
 For fun, I like running, dancing (I still take a ballet class!), exploring Philly, baking study cookies with my roommates, and looking at pictures of cats (or if I'm lucky, actually being with one).

-I'm a Senior majoring in Nursing and minoring in Creative Writing.
+I'm majoring in Nursing and minoring in Creative Writing.
 Although I grew up on a farm in South Jersey, my heart lies in the city.
 As for my campus involvement, I'm a dancer in Penn Masti, a radio DJ at WQHS Radio, and co-chair of Penn SNUGS (Penn Student Nurses Understanding Gender and Sexuality).
 I'm constantly caught in a daydream, have a passion for helping others, and plan on building myself an extraordinary life.
 Join me on my journey!

-I'm a senior majoring in English with minors in Asian American Studies and Theatre Arts.
+I'm majoring in English with minors in Asian American Studies and Theatre Arts.
 As an aspiring multidisciplinary scholar and artist, I love to theorize and philosophize - basically overthinking too much about anything and everything.
 I am strongly passionate about civil and human rights, social and environmental justice, and just about anything that involves helping people and empathizing beyond boundaries.
 I hope to combine my activist/scholarly interests with my artistic practice in theater, film, and storytelling!

 I was born in Busan, South Korea, but moved to the flat suburbs of Southern California when I was six.
 I decided to come to Penn partially because I needed public transport and hated driving.
-Living in Philly has been full of new discoveries and growths, and I'm so glad to have called this place my home the past three years.
+Living in Philly has been full of new discoveries and growths, and I'm so glad to have called this place my home for the past three years.
 I've also traveled extensively during my time at Penn, interning in Israel and India and studying abroad in London.
 Hoping to wander some more this year and after graduation!